 The longer we stay, the more money they make.
 The problem is that their goal is often in direct conflict with our desire to make progress towards our long-term goals.

-My goal in this article isn’t to convince you to throw away your smartphone, but instead suggest some productive things to do on your phone so that you can leverage it as a tool for your personal growth.
+My goal in this article isn’t to convince you to throw away your smartphone, rather to suggest some productive things to do in order to leverage it as a tool for personal growth.